|

 Do you need a piano to practice on, or will a keyboard work?
 A keyboard will work, but I would recommend one that has weighted keys.
 It is also helpful that it has all 88 keys.
 We can work around this if we have to, but it will be limiting considering the type of material you will be receiving.
 Working with a real piano is always preferable.
 There is a touch that can't be duplicated from a keyboard.
 They are getting better, but there is a difference.
 Your technique also has to be adjusted for a keyboard.
 This is largely do to the mechanics of a real piano and the way it interacts with the performer.
 How young do you take students?
 I have taught students as young as 5, but because of the way my lessons are set up, I typically wait until they are in the fourth grade.
 The problem is having a group class that would be appropriate for a very young student.

-I thoroughly enjoy working with
+I thoroughly enjoy

 my adult students.
 You can be an absolute beginner, or a